 5. On Crystal Report Design View, click on the icon "Selection Expert" to create a filter.
 Click on the drop down menu to select the parameter {?By State} as a filter, then OK.

-6. That's it. a user prompt is created on the report, when users open this report, they will first see this window prompt for State selection.
+6. That's it. a user prompt is created on the report, when users open this report, they will first see this window prompt for State selection.7.
+After a state been selected, the report will open with specific data displayed.